 Beyond Oil conference

 Beyond Oil is a biennial international and interdisciplinary conference organized by the Centre for Climate and Energy Transformation (CET) at the University of Bergen.
-The next conference is in 2023 date TBA.
+The next conference is on the 17th and 18th of October.

 Thank you to everyone who joined the conference in 2021.
 We are looking forward to the fifth instalment in 2023!